lytecache/lytecache-cli/README.md

 # lytecache-cli

-A command-line tool for inspecting and manipulating [lytecache](https://github.com/lytecache/lytecache-go) database files -- like `redis-cli`, but for a file instead of a server.
-It's built entirely on the [lytecache-go](https://github.com/lytecache/lytecache-go) library's public API (no duplicated cache logic), so anything a Go program can do to a cache file, this CLI can do from a shell or a script.
+A command-line tool for inspecting and manipulating [lytecache](https://github.com/lytecache/lytecache-go) database files — think `redis-cli`, but for a file instead of a server.
+It's built entirely on the [lytecache-go](https://github.com/lytecache/lytecache-go) library's public API, with no cache logic duplicated here, so anything a Go program can do to a cache file, this CLI can do from a shell or a script.

 ## Install